ayyu/amq-encode/README.md

 This Python 3 module simplifies 2-pass VP9/Opus encoding for AMQ using `ffmpeg`.
-It's basically a wrapper with presets for [ffmpeg-python](https://github.com/kkroening/ffmpeg-python), with some hacky stuff to get 2-pass working.
+It's basically a wrapper with presets for [ffmpeg-python](https://github.com/kkroening/ffmpeg-python), with some hacky stuff to get 2-pass encodes working.

 You can override a lot of the presets.

-Also, passing `norm=True` automatically adjusts volume levels for you.
+Passing `norm=True` automatically adjusts volume levels for you.

 I'll write up documentation later.